 Before you go into labor, ensure you have a designated team of those who will be helping you during labor and delivery.

-The team size will different for a lot woman, and that is totally fine.
+The team size will different for a lot of women, and that is totally fine.

-For both of my deliveries I opted to have my husband, mom, aunt, and in-laws in the room as I as progressed though the labor stages.
+For both of my deliveries, I opted to have my husband, mom, aunt, and in-laws in the room as I progressed through the labor stages.

 However, when the time got closer to pushing, my husband and I decided to have everyone out of the room.

 Whatever you feel comfortable with is what you should so.
 Just make sure that you have a clear plan before it is time to have your baby.